HMS Carlisle (D67): Damage and reclassification

 In July 1943, she escorted the support force for the Allied invasion of Sicily.
 In September–October, during the German counter-attack in the Aegean Sea, Carlisle made a sortie into the area south of Piraeus with the destroyers HMS Panther and HMS Rockwood; intercepting German convoys in the Scarpanto Strait.
 On 9 October 1943, they were spotted by German Ju 87 dive bombers from I. StG 3 from the Megara air base which succeeded in sinking Panther at 12.05 and later on seriously damaged Carlisle; killing 24 members of the ship's company.
 She was taken in tow to Alexandria by Rockwood.
 She was considered to be beyond economical repair as a warship and was converted to serve as a base ship in the harbour of Alexandria in March 1944.
 She was last listed as a hulk in 1948 after the war had ended, and was broken up in 1949.
-Carlisle's badge can still be seen painted on the side of the Selborne dry dock wall at Simonstown, South Africa.
+Carlisles badge can still be seen painted on the side of the Selborne dry dock wall at Simonstown, South Africa.

+In popular culture

+HMS Carlisle is referenced in the film The Imitation Game, where code breaker Peter Hilton states that his brother is serving as a sailor on the Carlisle.